wenwu-tang/agentlcm/README.md

 	* ./src: code for generic agents, environments,...

 * To compile:
-	go to ./simulation: then: make simulation
+	* go to ./simulation: then: make simulation

 * To run:
-	Go to ./simulation; then: make run
+	* go to ./simulation; then: make run

 ## Reference